renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 <br/>

-Ouuuch.
 Even for this small sample of laps for Lewis Hamilton, already, I will list out some issues that I see:

 1. There are particular values labeled "NaN".
 These are values that are missing entirely.
 2. The LapTime column has values that vary heavily.

-## Data cleaning and preparation
+## Data Cleaning and Preparation

 Digging into the LapTime column, and relating it to what's happening in a qualifying session for a driver, we can theorize why there might be no lap time for a driver, or why there would be a high or low value for a lap time when it does exist.
-The answer is simple as this dataset gives us a row for every single time a driver passes the start/finish line.
+The answer is pretty simple in that this dataset effectively gives us a row of data for every time a driver passes the start/finish line.
 This forces us to think about what we truly want out of this analysis.
-For instance, drivers will almost always exit the pit lane and coast around the track prior to their fast lap to avoid tire wear, and then once again coast around to the pits following their run.
-We do not want these laps included in our analysis of track evolution, and creating our first plot below of all lap times we can see why this is problematic.
+For instance, drivers will almost always exit the pit lane and coast around the track (Out Lap) prior to their fast lap to avoid tire wear, and then once again coast around to the pits following their fast lap (In Lap).
+We do not want these In Laps and Out Laps included in our analysis of track evolution, and creating our first plot below of all lap times we can see why this is problematic.

 ```r